Episodic Survey of the History of the Constellations

 The exact configuration and boundaries of Mesopotamian constellations are not known.

 During the Seleucid Era (last few centuries BCE) in Uruk a set of 12 clay tablets showing representations of the 12 zodiacal signs for astrology were made.
+(Free-hand drawing on clay.)
 Unfortunately only examples of 3 of them survive: (1) Taurus with Pleiades (VAT 7851 (= VAN 786 Staatliche Museen zu Berlin)), (2) Leo with Corvus standing on Hydra (VAT 7847 (= VAN 784 Staatliche Museen zu Berlin), and (3) Virgo with her ear of corn (VAT 6448 = AO 6448).
+Regarding VAT 7851: In the lunar disk positioned in between the Pleiades and Taurus the god Marduk is wrestling a lion eclipse.

 VAT 7847, Obverse.